Talks

 - SCALE 8x, February 19th.
 I presented “Moving the Needle: How the San Francisco Ruby Community Got to 18%” at the Women in Open Source (WIOS) miniconf.
 I wrote an initial blog post about it where you can see the slides and download the audio.

 - LA Ruby Conf, February 20th.
 I presented an updated version of my RubyConf talk, “Indoctrinating the Next Generation: Teaching Ruby to Kids.”
-(I seem to be fond of talk titles with colons in them.)
 I’ve posted the slides and some further resources.
+You can also watch the video.

 January 2010